 It's possible, I've uploaded a picture above (should be the second one) to prove it.
-The packaging mechanism works like there, the powder travels through a little hole in the bottom, up to a suction cup-like funnel.
+The packaging mechanism works like this: the powder travels through a little hole in the bottom, up to a suction cup-like funnel.
 The funnel distributes the product through a plastic holey sponge mesh thing that is inside the puff cover.
 And the fine powder filters through the soft puff cover onto our skin.
 I'm not sure if you can remove the puff cover from the spongey mesh, but at least you can take it off the funnel to wash it.

 While I really like the effect and fineness of the powder, the prohibitive price and the design flaws (why is my precious expensive powder puffing out the sides?) has me doubting that I will repurchase.